 The Program Moderator will have extensive experience conducting senior-level foreign policy seminars for the Intel Community.
 The Moderator will have first-hand knowledge and a detailed, up-to-date understanding of the region being studied in each seminar.
 In addition to the daily morning introduction and afternoon wrap-up, the Moderator will generally make a separate presentation and be available to provide additional presentations as needed.
 The Moderator will facilitate, when necessary, dialogue between the speakers and participants as well as lead the group discussions and Q&A sessions.

-The fee for each three-day Foreign Policy Seminar is $2,250 per person.
+The fee for each three-day Foreign Policy Seminar is $2,475 per person.
 The program will feature approximately 12-15 separate presentations.
 Also included are daily continental breakfasts and working luncheons.
-The seminar will be held in a private meeting room at the Capitol Hill Club.
+The seminar will be held in a private meeting room.
 An on-site staff person will assist participants as needed and coordinate daily activities.

 The target audience for these seminars are civilians (GS-15 and above) and military (O-6 and above).
 Others who have a special interest in the subject, need-to-know, or are in key positions may apply.
 Seminar space is limited to assure participants have ample time for open discussion with presenters.
 Upon registration, attendees will receive confirmation via email within five days.
 Cancellations will be accepted in writing up to two weeks prior to each program.
 After that time, substitutions will be accepted.
 The Agency will be billed if registration is cancelled after the deadline.

-If you have any questions or need further information, please call Iris Fernandez or Patricia Patton at 703-684-8807.
+If you have any questions or need further information, please call the office at 703-684-8807.
 To register click here.

-Reporting information concerning registration time and meeting room assignment will be sent to all participants approximately two weeks prior to the start of each program.
-The seminar meeting room will open at 7:45 am and seminars will be conducted from 8:00 to 4:00 pm.
+Reporting information will be sent to all participants approximately two weeks prior to the start of the program.